 The senior comprehensive examination is taken in 010 East Pyne on one day in mid- May, usually a day or two after Dean's Date.
 Students are allowed up to four hours to write and polish their essays.
 The exam runs from 9:00 a.m. to 1:00 p.m.
 Students write their essays in pen in "blue books;” neither computers nor books nor notes are allowed (except for print foreign language dictionaries).

 Students write the last four digits of their Princeton University ID numbers on their examination booklets; their names do not appear.
-Four faculty members of the Department of Comparative Literature grade each question without consulting each other; these grades are averaged.
+Two or more faculty members of the Department of Comparative Literature grade each question without consulting each other; these grades are averaged.
 In the case of a significant discrepancy, a third reader is consulted.
 Grades are keyed to the last four digits of the University ID, and posted within seven days.

 These questions never insist upon specific texts.
 Students are strongly encouraged to avoid plot summaries, and to focus instead on analyzing texts and making thematic and argumentative connections between them.
 It is generally recommended that students spend about 90 minutes composing each essay, and 30 minutes to revising each one.